CMU-TBD/TBD.Psi.Components/TBD.Psi.RosBagStreamReader/README.md

 2. `tf` and `tf_static` will be parsed differently.

 ## Changelog
+#### 2021-09-12
+- Added deserialization support for topics and messages in Azure Kinect.
 #### 2021-07-20
 - Split into Windows and .NET 5.
 - Remove TF due to it being not stable.